Educating well-rounded, resilient children who are always prepared to try, and try again, is St Mary's Primary School's evidence of success.

 Garden Club is held daily in the Library from 8.00am until 8.40am.
 At Morning Club students have to opportunity to play games, do puzzles, colour in, use technology or read.

 Lego Club is held each week in the Library during our lunch break.

-Students have the opportunity to learning coding using our Edison robots, Sphero orb robot and WeDo Lego kits.
+Students have the opportunity to learn to code using our Edison robots, Sphero orb robot, and WeDo Lego kits.